JasonZhangzy1757/JasonZhangzy1757.github.io/_pages/about.md

 News
 ======
-* [2025.02] I will join Amazon as Applied Scientist Intern in 2025 Summer.
-Let's meet in Seattle!
+* [2025.02] I will join Amazon as Applied Scientist Intern this Summer.
+See you in Seattle!
 * [2025.01] One paper is accepted by NAACL 2025.
 See you in Albuquerque!
 * [2024.11] One first-author paper is accepted by KDD 2025.
 See you in Toronto!
 * [2024.10] One paper is accepted by WSDM 2025.